Dave Robinson (music executive)

-David Robinson, (born 14 May 1944) nicknamed Robbo, is an Irish music executive, music video director, record producer, music manager, and photographer.
+David Robinson (born 14 May 1944), nicknamed Robbo, is an Irish music executive, music video director, record producer, music manager, and photographer.
 He is best known as the co-founder with Jake Riviera of Stiff Records where he signed up The Damned, Tracey Ullman, Kirsty MacColl, The Pogues, and Madness.
 He had also managed Elvis Costello, Nick Lowe, Dave Edmunds and Ian Dury before signing them up to Stiff.

 Early life

 Robinson was born in Drumcondra, Dublin.
 He left Ireland while he was still a teenager and was hired as a photographer at Butlins Bognor Regis.
 From there he had jobs in London.
-He started with Rave magazine, where he a photographer.
-He took photographs of The Beatles in The Cavern Club in Liverpool and then went onto photograph The Rolling Stones as the official photographer for their first tour Ireland.
+He started with Rave magazine, where he was a photographer.
+He took photographs of The Beatles in The Cavern Club in Liverpool and then went on to photograph The Rolling Stones as the official photographer for their first tour Ireland.

-Robinson went onto manage Irish band Eire Apparent on a tour bill that included The Nice, The Move, Pink Floyd, Amen Corner and the Jimi Hendrix Experience.
-He went onto become a tour manager for Jimi Hendrix from his first tour of the UK until just before his death.
+Robinson went on to manage Irish band Eire Apparent on a tour bill that included The Nice, The Move, Pink Floyd, Amen Corner and the Jimi Hendrix Experience.
+He went on to become a tour manager for Jimi Hendrix from his first tour of the UK until just before his death.
 He also managed The Animals, The Young Rascals and Vanilla Fudge.
-He also then went onto manage Van Morrison, Graham Parker, Nick Lowe, Dave Edmunds, Ian Dury and Elvis Costello, amongst others.
+He also then went on to manage Van Morrison, Graham Parker, Nick Lowe, Dave Edmunds, Ian Dury and Elvis Costello, amongst others.
 Robinson also built a makeshift eight-track recording studio in the downstairs of the Hope and Anchor, Islington, and he created a network of 35 pubs in London where bands could play what they liked.